The forex trading week has come and gone.

 The memo reignited Brexit-related fears, market analysts say, which is why the pound slid even lower while the euro happily took advantage of the pound’s weakness.
 Do note, however, that Theresa May’s government later denounced the leaked memo, saying that it “has no authority.”
 Various pro-Brexit politicians also contributed their thoughts, calling the memo “utterly bogus” and “complete nonsense.”
 Very tactful and eloquent, I say.

-Moving on, the pound’s price action later began to diverge when BOE Guv’nah Mark Carney and other top BOE officials began to testify before the Treasury Committee, since the pound began to quickly recover lost ground against most of its forex rivals, but still had a difficult time against the Greenback and the Loonie.
-Price action on the euro, meanwhile, became notably more bearish, probably because focus shifted back to uncertainty in continental Europe.
+Moving on, the pound’s price action later began to diverge when BOE Guv’nah Mark Carney and other top BOE officials began to testify before the Treasury Committee since the pound began to quickly recover lost ground against most of its forex rivals, but still had a difficult time against the Greenback and the Loonie.
+Price action on the euro, meanwhile, became notably more bearish, probably because the focus shifted back to uncertainty in continental Europe.

-By the way, Forex Gump has a write-up on the most important points, so read it here.
 The gist of it all, though, is that the aftermath of the Brexit referendum was not as apocalyptic as many market analysts predicted.
 Moreover, the BOE now has a neutral monetary policy bias, “so rates could go up, they could go down.”
 And since the BOE now has a neutral monetary policy bias, it is also no longer actively considering extending its QE program.